MSFM Student Chris Pizzi

 A key feature of the program is the opportunity to build strong professional relationships.
 Our instructors are proven leaders in the field and many of them work full-time in facility management and closely related areas.
 Our students also work in facility management and related industries, which creates an ideal learning environment in which students learn from both their instructor and their peers.
 Many of the concepts learned in the classroom can be immediately applied on the job.

-Please note that the application deadline to be considered for Fall 2014 acceptance is July 1, 2014.
+Please note that the application deadline to be considered for Spring 2014 acceptance is December 15, 2014.

 - Complete the Application online